anny-co/anny-n8n/README.md

 ## Credentials

 - Uses OAuth2 with preconfigured scopes; only pick your region (anny.co, anny.eu, staging, or local) and complete the OAuth flow.
-- Optionally provide your tenant UUID to lock the auth request to a specific tenant.
 - The credential tests by fetching your user profile from the selected region.

 ## Compatibility